+Retailers

-All interviewees viewed retailers as key players in the farmed salmon industry, and noted ‘demand-growth’ factors underlying salmon industry market-making.
+Most interviewees viewed retailers as key players in the farmed salmon industry, and noted ‘demand-growth’ factors such as labelling and certification.
 Retailers mentioned in interviews were primarily supermarkets, which were associated with the growing convenience of salmon products, and popularity of foods labelled with images associated with Scotland and healthy ecosystems (e.g. ‘Scottish environment pristine, great animal health and welfare’, Table S1).
 Accreditation labels were also associated with efforts to promote supply of sustainable food, which are widely used by seafood producers.
 For example, many Scottish salmon products are associated with eco- or sustainability labels, such as the Aquatic Stewardship Council (ASC) which has certified 57 farm sites in Scotland (26% of farms) (Aquaculture Stewardship Council, 2024).
 Retail messaging was also raised by interviewees who see health benefits of farmed salmon as important for consumers (e.g. omega-3 fatty acids, 'salmon is a regular health message out there’).
 However, consumer demand for farmed salmon was less clearly communicated by interviewees, with farmed salmon considered both more expensive than other animal-source foods (‘premium price’) and “one of the most purchased fish products in supermarkets” (Table S1).